dsmurl/gitcraft/docs/WORKLOG.md

 ### Todo

+- after first web pulumi up, replace BUCKET_NAME, ACCOUNT_ID, and DISTRIBUTION_ID as appropriate.
+If you don’t know them yet, use one of the options under “When ARNs are unknown” below.

+### Bugs

-- ensure on first load of a new user may be crashing the db call.
+- possible bug: ensure on first load of a new user may be crashing the db call.